-Ask around at this year’s family gathering about relatives’ health histories.
-Try to find out if any of your family members had or have chronic diseases or conditions such as cancer, high blood pressure, diabetes, or heart disease, as it may increase your risk of developing those conditions.
+Have any of your family members had or have chronic diseases or conditions such as cancer, high blood pressure, diabetes, or heart disease?
+This may increase your risk of developing those conditions.
 It is also important to keep in mind that a complete family history includes all family members, even those who are not biologically related.
 In addition to someone’s genealogy, his or her environment, behavior, and lifestyle can influence the risk for conditions and diseases.
 And, regardless of the relationship, family members often share social and environmental exposures that may influence health risks.

 Talking to your family about their health history, followed by a discussion with your primary care physician, is an important step in understanding your own health and preventing future diseases.
 This year, help your family stay happy and healthy by leading the conversation around your shared health history.

 Laughter is the Best Medicine

 Volunteering Your Way to Better Health

 The Do's and Don'ts of Setting Goals

 Your Preferred Physician